samirsahoo007/system-design-primer/README.md

 ![alt text](https://github.com/samirsahoo007/system-design-primer/blob/master/images/sql/SQLvsNoSQL.jpg)

+SQL follows ACID properties

+NoSQL follows
+The CAP theorem (also called Brewer's theorem) states that a distributed database system can only have 2 of the 3 characteristics: Consistency, Availability and Partition Tolerance.

 CRUD stands for create, read, update and delete.

-The CAP theorem (also called Brewer's theorem) states that a distributed database system can only have 2 of the 3 characteristics: Consistency, Availability and Partition Tolerance.

 ![alt text](https://github.com/samirsahoo007/system-design-primer/blob/master/images/sql/cap.jpeg)
 for more details see above